Tour Code: 8962P45

 The day begins with a horse-and-cart ride through Killarney National Park (optional) or horseback ride through the park (optional).
 Next it's off on a journey around the Ring of Kerry.
 The afternoon is packed with many highlights including Moll's Gap, Ladies View, Leprechaun Crossing, Killarney National Park, Lakes of Killarney, Torc Waterfall, and Muckross House.

-Day 5: Cork - Cliffs of Moher - Galway
+Day 5: Killarney - Cliffs of Moher - Galway

 The first stop will be a photo of the beautiful Bunratty Castle.
 Today's emphasis shall be the Wild Atlantic Way, including the breathtaking and world famous Cliffs of Moher.
 Rising over 700 ft in height, these cliffs are home to some of natures most majestic birds including puffins and gannets.
 Doolin is the lunch stop before continuing onward to explore the geological marvel that is the Burren.
 The journey takes you along the West Coast of Clare, and Galway Bay before stopping at Corcomroe Abbey.